weiweilu081/weiweilu081.github.io/_posts/2023-02-14-first-post.md

 subtitle: Live From a Chill Monday Evening
 gh-repo: weiweilu081.github.io
 gh-badge: [star, fork, follow]
-tags: [test]
+tags: [Assignments]
 comments: true
 ---

 ## Hi, welcome!

-Nice to make your acquaintance!
+Pleased to make your acquaintance!
 I'm Weiwei, a current senior studying sociology and comparative literature.
 I've had very limited programming experience that has been largely lost to the years, but I do (and love) sewing & making things!
 I'm hoping to learn basic programming in this class as well as get a chance to be creative with the final project.
 I bet you didn't know that one of my favourite plants is the dandelion, but now you do!

 Here's a random photo of my friends and I doing a puzzle from my downloads folder, as a little treat :)